Art2B/harbor/README.md

-# {{ appName }}
+# Harbor

 This is a script to make some magic happens between your server and your domain name.

+Quick & easy steps:
-You setup a watched folder in which you're gonna upload your static website.
-Then, the {{ appName }} is gonna setup a virtual host for the apache server, and add a subdomain to this app.
+    - You setup a watched folder in which you're gonna upload your static website.
+    - Harbor is gonna setup a virtual host for the apache server, and add a subdomain to the domain name each time you create a new folder in your watched folder
--> Note to myself, improve this
+    - After few minutes (DNS Propagation), you site will be accessible at http://folderName.domain.extansion

 ## Requirement
     - Needs an Apache server